On the business of Design: Design is a job

 Look for clients who have clear goals, not detailed punch lists.
 This is especially true of RFPs that require you to reply directly to each line item at the risk of being disqualified from the process.
 You don’t want to sign up for a process that you know is broken from the start.
 Once you set sail on a boat you can’t convince a captain to take to the sky.

-The job of a designer is not just doing the design work, it is doing the research, the selling, but also to assure having great interaction with the client.
+The job of a designer is not just doing the design work; it is also doing the research and selling and ensuring great interaction with the client.
 You will have to make an effort to help the client understand what you have created.

 Not knowing the design language doesn’t make someone a bad client.
 I doubt very much that most of you could have a medical conversation with your doctor on par with a conversation your doctor could have with another doctor, and that doesn’t make you a bad patient.